-- G word order in questions
+G word order in questions

-- V common verb phrases
+V common verb phrases

-- P the alphabet
+P the alphabet

-This first lesson has three main objectives: to help you and the Sts to get to know each other, to give you a clear idea of the level of your class, and to provide some quick, efficient revision of some Elementary language points.
+This first lesson has three main objectives: to help you and the Sts to get to know each other, to give you a clear idea of the level of your class, and to provide some guick, efficient review of some Level 1 language points.

-The first exercise provides the context for revising an important grammar point: the order of words in questions.
+The first exercise provides the context for reviewing an important grammar point: the order of words in questions.
 The vocabulary focus is on common verb phrases.
 Sts use these to complete the questions, which they then ask each other.
-They then focus on the word order and practise it in the Grammar Bank.
-The pronunciation of the alphabet is revised, and the listening activity gives Sts the chance to revise spelling.
+They then focus on the word order and practice it in the Grammar Bank.
+The pronunciation of the alphabet is reviewed, and the listening activity gives Sts the chance to review spelling.
 Sts then bring all the language together by interviewing each other and completing a form.

-There is an Entry Test on the Teacher's Resource Centre, which you can give Sts before starting the course.
+There is an Entry Test in the Teacher Resource Center, which you can give Sts before starting the course.